mruell/ActuallyGoodPhpCS/README.md

 - [x] Other cool stuff.
 Look in the phpcs.xml, the comments in there descibe all includes.
 - [x] Space surrounding dots to concat strings
 - [x] Forbid empty lines at end or beginning of function and class declaration
-- [x] Force function and variable names not in classes to snake_case

 ### Planned features